jsbrn/lockpicker.py/README.md

 1. The script will search the wordlist and output possible words to try on your lock, saving them in `printable.txt`.
 You can easily print out that text file and bring it with you if the lock is not easily accessible indoors.

-2. When you exhaust a list, add the words to `attempts.txt` and the script will no longer include those words in future outputs.
+1. When you exhaust a list, add the words to `attempts.txt` and the script will no longer include those words in future outputs.
 Add a newline character to the end of the attempts file or the last word will still show up (feel free to fix that bug if you want).

+1. The script will not sort the words by alphabetical order (yet).
+If your wordset is sorted alphabetically, you will be able to try words at a much faster rate.

-3. Bring some music with you.
+1. Bring some music with you.
 All in all, I had a list of about 650 words to go through.
 It only took about 300 before it unlocked.
 About 20-30 minutes.

 Hope this helps you!

+## Future Features

+Here's some things I'd like to do with this script in v2:

+1. Sort the wordset alphabetically.

+1. If no wordset is provided, generate all possible letter combinations for the lock.